denodrivers/postgres/README.md

 await client.end();
 ```

-## Unstable

-Due to the use of the `Deno.startTls` API, the library require to pass the
+## Why do I need unstable to connect using TLS?

+Sadly, stablishing a TLS connection in the way Postgres requires it isn't
+possible without the `Deno.startTls` API, which is currently marked as unstable.
-`--unstable` for it's usage.
-This is a situation that will be solved when that
+This is a situation that will be solved once this API is stabilized, however I
-API is stabilized.
+don't have an estimated time of when that might happen.

 ## Docs